saurabh-172/SystemRecTask/README.md

 address's of all routers present in the path.

 **But not all router's reply or send ICMP message they are not just designed like it, so they
-will just drop the packet.** In this case we print "package dropped" or something similar.
+will just drop the packet.** In this case we will just print "package dropped" or something similar.